icon-faxLogoicon-mailScroll-downicon-phoneScroll-downScroll-down

 Conference pears are the main pear variety.

-The largest Belgian apple variety in terms of quantity is Jonagold.
+The largest Flemish apple variety in terms of quantity is Jonagold.

 Responsibly Fresh

-Over recent years, the Belgian fruit and vegetable cooperatives, better known as ‘the auctions’ and their growers, have been honouring their pledges to commit themselves to sustainable development.
+Over recent years, the Flemish fruit and vegetable cooperatives, better known as ‘the auctions’ and their growers, have been honouring their pledges to commit themselves to sustainable development.

 In 2012, VBT, along with its member marketing cooperatives and the associated growers, launched the collective sustainability project and label Responsibly Fresh.
 VBT itself, the marketing cooperatives and the growers each made specific commitments.
 The sustainability challenges in the cooperatively organised fresh fruit and vegetable sector are to be tackled collectively.
 This makes the collective character of Responsibly Fresh unique.